-Contributions: Contributions are recognized when the donor makes a promise to give to the Organization that is, in substance, unconditional.
+Contributions: Contributions are recognized when the donor makes a gift or a promise to give to the Organization that is, in substance, unconditional.
 Donor-restricted revenue is reported as an increase in temporarily or permanently restricted net assets, depending on the nature of the restriction.